-Throwing knives lack the mass and velocity to inflict serious damage.
+Throwing knives lack the mass and velocity to inflict severe damage.
 A person could continue to attack with the knife sticking out of his torso or arm.
 Worse, he could pull the knife out of himself and throw it at you!

 So, while it’s fun to enjoy those Hollywood knife-throwing scenes, don’t expect to use a throwing knife for self defense in real life!

-Instead look at these best knives for self defense.
+Instead, look at these best knives for self-defense.

 Do you throw knives?
 What’s your favorite knife for your style?
 Let us know in the comments.